Bad Credit Loans

 In the United States, three-digit FICO credit scores generally range from 300-850, although some versions vary.
 For instance, many automotive and credit card companies use a scale that ranges from 250-900.
 According to the three major credit reporting agencies in our country, which are Equifax, Experian and TransUnion, a credit score that’s 630 or higher is where potential borrowers should aim to reach if they’re looking to get approved and are looking for the most favorable interest rates.

 As we mentioned, if your credit score falls below 650, it can be due to any number of factors.
 Typically, a lower credit score starts with a string of missed payments.
-The situation can also become worse when you experience more detrimental financial occurrences.
-For example, if you go through a debt management program, file for personal bankruptcy, or any other issue caused by severe debt.
+The situation can also become worse when you experience more detrimental financial occurrences, such as a consumer proposal, go through a debt management program, file for personal bankruptcy, or any other issue caused by severe debt.
 With every poor credit-related transaction you make, your credit score will drop a few points.

 When a lender, such as a bank or other financial organization is considering you, they’ll perform what’s known as a “hard inquiry” through the credit reporting agency they’re partnered with.
 They do this to examine your credit history, which includes a record of your payments and other debt-related issues, and to determine how creditworthy you may be.
 Hard inquiries also cause your credit score to drop a few points.
 While this may not be the exact source of your poor credit, it’s best not to apply for too many different loan products within a short time frame, specifically for this reason.